tugberk963/vc_assistant/README.md

 - Animations - animate_do
 - Box Decoration - shape_of_view_null_safe

-lib/services.dart
+Inside -> lib/services.dart
-  static const String apiKey = 'your-api-key-here'; // Insert your OpenAI api key here.
+- static const String apiKey = 'your-api-key-here'; // Insert your OpenAI api key here.

 To - Do:
 - App is generally finished but will change the color palette